 It is no secret that electronic circuit design and board layout have become performance critical as circuit complexity has increased by orders of magnitude in the last decade.
 Part and board layout pad and line geometries have shrunk to a point that is almost too fine to see.
 Altium is a high-end schematic capture and circuit board layout tool that is world-class in every perspective.
 It allows me to create informative schematics, reliable high-performance circuit layouts, order through DigiKey (and other electronic part suppliers) directly from the the bill-of-materials (BOM) in Altium, and export an electronic data package/file for PCB fabrication houses and circuit assembly houses.

-Atmel Studio is the high-end IDE for their line of microcomputers (e.g. L21 ARM Cortex-M0+ and SAM3X8E ARM Cortex-M3) that have been used in various embedded applications throughout the world and on the entire ever-popular family of Arduino modules.
+Atmel Studio is the high-end IDE for all AVR and SAM microcomputers (e.g. L21 ARM Cortex-M0+) that have been used in various embedded applications throughout the world and on the entire ever-popular family of Arduino modules.
 I am amazed at the feature set, performance, and user interface on Atmel Studio 7 (current version).
-The L21 and SAM3X8E processors have a significant amount on on-chip features that Atmel Studio supports including low-power modes, HS/FS device/host USB interfaces, 12-bit ADC, op amps, configurable digital signal pins (input, output, pull-up, interrupt), and on-board memory (Flash and RAM).
+The processor has a significant amount on on-chip features that Atmel Studio supports including low-power modes, FS device/host USB interfaces, 12-bit ADC, op amps, configurable digital signal pins (input, output, pull-up, interrupt), and on-board memory (Flash and RAM).
 I use the SAM-ICE (JTAG protocol) to download code to the microcontroller and debug (set breakpoints, examine registers, monitor variable and memory usage.

 Qt is a cross-platform development environment that can be used for developing application software with GUIs.
 Software is primarily written in C++.
 The only unique concept in using Qt is the use of Signals and Slots to handle the events.
 Numerous examples are provided by Qt.